MetPX/sarracenia/docs/source/Explanation/overview.rst

 *  It avoids people having to poll the web server to know if their data is there yet.
    (can be 100x less work for client and server from just this.)

-*  It is faster at downloading by using true pub/sub, so it only receives notifications exactly when the file is ready.
+*  It is faster at downloading by using true pub/sub. so it receives notifications exactly when the file is ready.

 *  it is naturally parallel: when one process is not enough, just add more.
    They will share the same selections seamlessly.

-*  for Linux servers, it is used to daisy-chain multiple data pumps together, so that people can maintain independent real-time copied trees for service redundancy, and also for network topology reasons (to serve private networks, for example.) it's an efficient, daisy-chaining tree duplicator.
+*  One can daisy-chain multiple data pumps together, so that people can maintain independent real-time copied trees for service redundancy, and also for network topology reasons (to serve private networks, for example.) it's an efficient, daisy-chaining tree duplicator.